y1jHuang/SNreg/report.md

 **Edge Selection**

-To further demonstrate the neural substrates of intelligence, we visualize the selection times of each informative edge (brain region pairs).
+We desire to not only make good prediction with functional connectivity, but also reveal neural structure of selected variables.
+Thus, we visualize the selection times of each informative edge (brain region pairs) across folds.
 In order to present their signal signs, I checked the $\pmb{\omega}$ value and accordingly relabeled the selected times.
-Specifically, for a certain edge, speculate whether its $\omega_{i,j}$ was all negative or positive across folds where it was selected, then relabeled negative edges with negative selected times, while keeping positive ones the same.
+Specifically, for a certain edge, speculate whether its $\omega_{i,j}$ was all negative or positive when it was selected, then relabeled negative edges with negative selected times, while leaving positive ones as the same.
 Fortunately, selected edges all have consistent signs across different folds.
 Thus there is no controversy in relabeling their selected times.

 I posted some of the results below.
 It demonstrated the average selected times of each informative edge.
 Their values, which are positive or negative, mean their signal signs in intelligence prediction.
 The color of the connection points corresponds to the networks they localize and can be checked in [Kong's parcellation](#Methods)

 It suggested that most of the edges concentrate in the default mode network and the control network.
 Furthermore, the selected edges spread across all eight networks, which indicates that the general cognitive ability might be the function of the whole brain.
 We can also observe some lateralization in edges related to the visual network and the language network, which may provide some insights into the organization of our brain.

-Please click links below for further detailed speculation and interactions in 3D view.
+Please click links below for further detailed speculation and interactions in 3D view (**Preferred**).
 [connectome of the auditory network](https://y1jhuang.github.io/SNreg/fig/3D/connectome_Aud.html)
 [connectome of the control network](https://y1jhuang.github.io/SNreg/fig/3D/connectome_Cont.html)
 [connectome of the default mode network](https://y1jhuang.github.io/SNreg/fig/3D/connectome_Default.html)